Anorexia Signs & Symptoms

 Restricting anorexics, on the other hand, engage purely in calorie restriction without a reported history of purging.
 Restricting anorexics often display different psychological symptoms that require a treatment program appropriate to their diagnosis.
 Your eating disorder treatment team should be aware of the distinctions between restricting and purging anorexia.
 If they are not, find a team that is!
 It’s also extremely important to remember that your child may not exhibit all symptoms of a given diagnosis.
 But do not wait until your child is very ill to seek eating disorder help.
 Eating disorder treatment is far more successful when undertaken early in the progression of the illness.

-If you are unsure whether your child has been properly diagnosed or if are you are simply looking for eating disorder help, call us on 503 249 8851 and ask for our intake coordinators.
+If you are unsure whether your child has been properly diagnosed or if are you are simply looking for eating disorder help, call us at 971-319-6800 and speak to our intake coordinators.
 For your convenience, you may also submit an online request below.
 We answer all requests promptly.